Menu

 You can now get 5″ pegs, which I think is a little over the top, but different riders have different needs.
 (I might test them later and will let you know how they grind.)

-For instance, Odyssey Graduate Pegs come in 4.75″ and 5″ lengths.
+For instance, Odyssey Graduate pegs come in 4.75″ and 5″ lengths.

-Why Get Longer BMX Pegs?
+Why Get Longer BMX Stunt Pegs?
+(My Recommendation)

 One of the main reasons riders found longer pegs work better is crooked grinds in particular.
-Less chance of slipping.

 Anything above 4″ started to stick, so you rarely see a rider with 4″ pegs nowadays.